Parameters

 Overview

-You may have a set of parameters that are used to create different variations of a report.
+You may have a set of parameters that are used to create different variations of a document.
 For example:

 This article describes how to define and use computational parameters with Quarto.